tainacan/tainacan-docker/README.md

 ### Final remarks

-The `wp-content` folder will have all your plugins and themes.
+The `www/wp-content` folder will have all your plugins and themes.
 So if you want to have addtional plugins or themes, simply add them there.

-The repositories are cloned inside the `repo` folder.
+The repositories are cloned inside the `src` folder.
 After making changes to the code, enter those directories to commit.